comp-imaging-sci/usct-breast-phantom/README.md

 with anatomically realistic tissue structures and physiologically realistic acoustic properties for use in ultrasound computed tomography (USCT) virtual imaging studies.

-This software builds on top of tools for the _Virtual Imaging Clinical Trial for Regulatory Evaluation_ ((VICTRE)[https://github.com/DIDSR/VICTRE]) project to generatee the numerical breast and tumor phantoms.
+This software builds on top of tools from the _Virtual Imaging Clinical Trial for Regulatory Evaluation_ ((VICTRE)[https://github.com/DIDSR/VICTRE]) project.
+These tools are used to generate high-resolution stochastic tissue maps of breast anatomy (breast phantoms) as well as spiculated tumor numerical phantoms.

 The output of the software consists of three-dimensional high-resolution maps of the breast acoustic properties, including speed-of-sound, density, and acoustic attenuation.

-## The dependecies
+## Dependencies

 numpy, scipy, h5py, hdf5storage

-## Using the software
+## Usage

-### 1. Preparation of tissue structure data(tissue label map)
+### 1. Generation of tissue structure data (tissue label maps)

-An example of VICTRE phantom raw data is shared on Harvard dataverse. https://doi.org/10.7910/DVN/1KJK4G The example data for testing our code can be downloaded by:
+An example of a VICTRE phantom (raw format) is available on the (Harvard dataverse)[https://doi.org/10.7910/DVN/1KJK4G].
+The example data for testing our code can be downloaded using the following command:
 ```
 wget https://dataverse.harvard.edu/api/access/datafile/4950808 -O ./data/Phantom_set/p_324402160.mhd
 wget https://dataverse.harvard.edu/api/access/datafile/4950809 -O ./data/Phantom_set/p_324402160.raw.gz
 ```
-The downloaded data will be saved in `./data/Phantom\_set`.
+The downloaded data should be store in the `./data/Phantom\_set` folder.

-Alternatively, users can create their own structure phantoms by the use of VICTRE software.
+Alternatively, users can create their own tissue label phantoms by the use of the VICTRE software.
 1. VICTRE (BreastPhantom)[https://github.com/DIDSR/breastPhantom]: a c++ opensource software for the generation of anthropomorphic breast phantoms
 2. VICTRE (BreastMass)[https://github.com/DIDSR/breastMass]: a c++ opensource software for the generation of three-dimensional breast lesions

-Where the folder `./data/Phantom\_cfg` contains the VICTRE config file templates for each breast type.
+VICTRE configuration file templates for different breast types can be found in the  folder `./data/Phantom\_cfg`.

-Two data are required for the executation of the next step:
+Two files are required for the execution of the next step:

 - p_{phantom_id}.raw.gz: A compressed 3D anatomical data.